Charged lepton flavor violating processes in the Grimus-Neufeld model: Introduction

 By itself, the \gls{gnm} is an appealing model of neutrino masses which postulates the existence of only a single heavy neutrino to accommodate neutrino masses and mixings, while the other models require at least two additional fields.
-The \gls{gnm} is then particularly attractive in the tiny seesaw parameter region: it has less degrees of freedom, and, as it is relatively more general, it can express the main phenomenological features of the scotogenic and the scoto-seesaw models.
+The \gls{gnm} is then particularly attractive in the tiny seesaw parameter region: it has less particles and, because of the approximate (but not exact) $Z_2$ symmetry, it can express the main phenomenological features of both the scotogenic and the scoto-seesaw models of the \gls{clfv} processes and the neutrino sector.
 Investigating this parameter region we will address the following question in this paper: Which restrictions are imposed by the \gls{clfv} on the scalar sector in the \gls{gnm}?

 In section~\ref{sec:GN model}, we give an overview of the \gls{gnm} by introducing the scalar and Yukawa sectors.
 Then we present the one-loop neutrino mass calculation.
 It leads to a parameterization of the flavor basis Yukawa couplings, similar to the Casas-Ibarra parameterization~\cite{Casas:2001sr} that automatically reproduces neutrino masses and mixings at one-loop level.
 We close the section by noting the existing special parameter points in this parameterization, the checks, the numerical stability, and the limitations of our study, using \code{FlexibleSUSY}~\cite{Athron:2014yba, Athron:2017fvs, Athron:2021kve}.
 In section~\ref{sec:clfv processes} we present the analytical expressions for \gls{clfv} processes.
 In section~\ref{sec:strategy} we give a short recap of the most important parameters from the Yukawa sector and the scalar sector that control the branching ratios of \gls{clfv} processes and we lay out the strategy of our phenomenological study.
 We then pursue this strategy in section~\ref{sec:pheno}, give an interpretation of the results, and conclude our study in section~\ref{sec:conclusions}.
 Technical details, such as the explicit derivation of the parametrization, peculiarities of the minimal free parameter set in the Yukawa sector, and the numerical values of some special cases can be found in the appendices.